yanidruffy/venture-vibes/README.md

 ### Project Board

-For this part of the project, I used [Notion](https://www.notion.so/) to work on my [project board](https://www.notion.so/Venture-Vibes-Project-Management-561b1b85789f49ce8c0ad37801c98188?pvs=4) using an agile approach.
+[Notion](https://www.notion.so/) is the application I used to work on my [project board](https://www.notion.so/Venture-Vibes-Project-Management-561b1b85789f49ce8c0ad37801c98188?pvs=4) using an agile approach.
+It includes a kanban board for User Stories and a timeline that displays the various sprints and epics.
+For a deeper dive into the user stories, see the [User Stories Section](#user-stories) section below.

 <details>
 <summary><strong>Project Board</strong></summary>